AI-Studio-Cerebrum/Spring-AI-Studio/README.md

 These parameter differences highlight how the two prediction tasks benefit from different model configurations, with sex prediction utilizing slightly more complex trees (7 leaves vs. 3) but requiring stronger regularization (reg_alpha 5.0 vs. 1.0).

 ### Training Approach
-- For the neural network, we trained for 10 epochs with a batch size of 32
+- For the neural network, we trained for 10 epochs with a batch size of 32.
-- We used an 80/20 training/validation split to monitor performance
+- We used an 80/20 training/validation split to monitor performance.
 - The neural network was implemented using TensorFlow with the following architecture:
   ```python
   model = models.Sequential()